 Then, go through your different targeting options, set your campaign budget and so on.
-At the end, you can choose to promote an existing tweet or create a new one.
-Make sure it has a clear call to action and the link to your post – use the opportunity to try to convince people why the need to read your blog post.
+In the end, you can choose to promote an existing tweet or create a new one.
+Make sure it has a clear call to action and the link to your post – use the opportunity to try to convince people why they need to read your blog post.

-Track the success of your ad every step of the way, so that you can then optimise it.
+Track the success of your ad every step of the way, so that you can then optimize it.
 The best way to determine what the best ads are is to test different ads to see how they perform.
-You can then use this knowledge to optimise and improve your future ads.
+You can then use this knowledge to optimize and improve your future ads.

 You can read more about Twitter Ads, all the different types of ads and best practices in my beginner’s guide to Twitter Ads here.